When you spend $50 or more!

-This is our page on doomsday cucumbers.
+This is our page on Doomsday Cucumbers.
 It tells how many cucumbers one would need to grow to survive.

 You may be wondering to yourself, "In a survival situation, how many cucumbers would one need?"

-Well based on a 2,000 calorie diet and the fact that one cucumber has about 16 calories in it, one would need to eat 125 cucumber per day.
+Well, based on a 2,000 calorie diet and the fact that one cucumber has about 16 calories in it, one would need to eat 125 cucumber per day.

-This is if this is all they had to eat.
+That is, if this is all they had to eat.
 Hopefully it is not.

 But the information we are going to provide is based on one person, per day, eating only cucumbers.

 You have to first decide if you want to grow pickling or slicing cucumbers.